71.45% off ThunderHead Creations Blaze Solo RDA 24mm, only $7.99 TCBSRDA

 One nitpick is about coil installation.
 People new to rebuilding will love the take-out-screws, insert coil, replace-and-tighten-screws approach.
 Those more familiar with rebuilding will hate the exact same thing – it’s annoying trying to fit in larger coils without fully taking out its screws.

-Claymore RDA by Yachtvape
+Yachtvape Claymore RDA 24mm

 The Claymore’s a better implementation of a mix of ideas we’ve already seen.
 Its deck can accommodate single coils, mounted by using two out of four screws on the post system popularized by Wotofo’s old Serpent SMM.
 The comes from two side channels, which you control by rotating the top part of the cap.
 From there, the air is rerouted downwards and then to the side of the coil.
 Combined with the somewhat restricted deck, it produces stellar flavor.

-Hellvape DEAD RABBIT V2
+Hellvape DEAD RABBIT V2 24mm RDA

 Dead Rabbit’s best feature was its smartly designed and implemented deck that minimized any chance of user error.
 It was easy to install two big, fat, chunky coils on its elevated posts.
 Then, cut the leg excess, throw some cotton in, ensure it touched the deck, and there: done!
 You could start vaping and forget about problems like proper coil placement, having to overthink about wick fluffiness, and all that jazz.